TVparty is Classic TV on the internet! art of movie posters James Bond posters movie posters Carol Burnett Show on DVD Sky King season 2 on DVD

 On three occasions, I brought a video camera with me while I was working as an artist for Seiniger Advertising, creating full color, fully realized mockups for movie poster designs, also referred to as "comps" (short for comprehensives).
 The videos on this page were shot around Christmastime of 1988.

-This motion picture advertising boutique was run by Tony Seiniger, a giant in the industry, responsible for literally hundreds of hugely successful campaigns.
+This motion picture advertising boutique was headed by Tony Seiniger, a giant in the industry, responsible for literally hundreds of hugely successful campaigns.
 Jaws, James Bond films, Born on the Fourth of July, Risky Business, Bull Durham, Field of Dreams, The Firm, Major League, Three Amigos, Ghost, The Hulk, I could go on forever.

 Seiniger advertisingIt was by far the most stressful, creatively challenging job I ever had, you never knew what you would be called upon to do that day as an artist, up against the most ridiculous deadlines.
 We were expected to create everything that an artist working in Photoshop can do today, every effect, every graphic style and trick we accomplished with our bare hands, airbrushes, color Xeroxes, Chromatechs, and anything else we could get our hands on.